ballerina-platform/module-ballerina-persist/ballerina/Module.md

 1. One-to-one (1-1)
 2. One-to-many (1-n)

-The relationship field is mandatory in both entities.
+The relation field is mandatory in both entities.

 #### One-to-one (1-1)